SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions-exam-problems.md

 ![](assets/chapter-4-2-images/02.Trip-02.png)

-Similarly to the example in the previous task, we can initialize variables with some of the output results, in order to spare additional initialization.
+Similar to the example in the previous task, we can initialize variables with some of the output results, to spare additional initialization.

 When examining once again the problem requirements, we notice that the main distribution of where the vacation will take place is determined by the **value of the budget**, i.e. our main logic is divided into two cases:
 * If the budget is **less than** a particular value.
 * If it is **less than** another value or is **more than** the specified border value.

-Based on the way we arrange the logical scheme (the order in which we will check the border values), we will have more or less conditions in the solution. **Think why!**
+Based on the way we arrange the logical scheme (the order in which we will check the border values), we will have more or fewer conditions in the solution. **Think why!**

 After that, we need to apply a condition to check the value of the **season**.
 Based on it, we will determine what percentage of the budget will be spent, as well as where the programmer will stay – in a **hotel** or a **camp**.